 How It Works

-Clear instructions for a ready-made creative lesson plan, sent straight to you (for free!).
+Clear instructions for a ready-made creative lesson plan, shared with you (for free!).

 Let Your Students Create

-Blank pages are scary... our templates for writing and illustrating guide your students.
+Blank pages are scary... our templates for writing and/or illustrating guide your students.

 Get Free Classroom Book

-Send your completed kit back and we'll send you one completely free classroom book.
+When we receive your completed activities, we'll send you one completely free classroom book.